 The Telephone Crisis Support nationally recognised training course is based on adult learning principles and experiential learning.
 The format of the course is a combination of e-learning, presentations, role-plays and large and small group exercises.
-After the initial modules, students complete their training in the workplace.
-Here they work on the phones, attend coaching, supervision and mandatory professional development courses.
+After the initial modules, students complete their training in the workplace, where they work on the phones, attend coaching, supervision, and mandatory professional development courses.

 4 Park Avenue, Gordon View Directions

-Supervised phone work includes observation and supervised shifts on the phone and group supervision – reflecting on progress.
+Supervised phone work includes observation and supervised shifts on the phone and group supervision, reflecting on progress.
 It provides opportunities for learners to practice new skills and to gain constructive feedback.
-Successful completion of this phase leads to an invitation to phase three.
+Successful completion of this stage leads to an invitation to stage three.

-Probationary period consists of shifts of 4 hours per fortnight on the phones, supervision and mandatory professional development.
-Full accreditation is achieved on successful completion of this phase.
+Probationary period consists of shifts of four hours per fortnight on the phones, supervision, and mandatory professional development.
+Full accreditation is achieved on successful completion of this stage.

 $600 (no GST)